Skip to main content

 Older regional retail properties.
 Leases signed in the 1990s and early 2000s at regional malls and neighborhood centers often use NN structures.
 As these leases renew, landlords typically push for NNN terms.

 Single-tenant freestanding retail with minimal common areas.
-A standalone bank branch or auto parts store may have limited common area—parking, landscaping, exterior lighting.
-In these cases, the distinction between NN and NNN is less significant because CAM costs are minimal.
+A standalone bank branch or auto parts store may have limited common area: parking, groundskeeping, exterior lighting.
+In these cases, the distinction between NN and NNN is smaller because CAM costs are minimal.

-Markets with strong tenant leverage.
-When tenants have negotiating power (high office vacancy, soft retail market), some accept NNN-adjacent structures but push for the landlord to retain CAM.
+Markets with tenant negotiating power.
+When tenants have options, some accept NNN-adjacent structures but push for the landlord to retain CAM.
 The result can look like a double-net arrangement.

 Legacy industrial leases.
 Some older industrial/flex leases were drafted as NN, with the industrial tenant responsible for taxes and insurance while the landlord maintained the building structure and common areas.